Network-Rail-Business-Systems/support-page/README.md

 * /resources/views/details
 * /resources/views/show.blade.php

+## Set-up

+### Pre-requisites

+The Support Page library requires the [GOVUK Laravel Forms Route Macro](https://github.com/AnthonyEdmonds/govuk-laravel/blob/main/docs/forms.md).

-## Routing
+### Routing

 A route macro is provided to handle the Support Page, and it's Admin functions.
 Add the following to your `routes/web.php` file:
 ```php
 Route::supportPage();
 ```

-## Configuration

 * Add the permission`'manage_support_page'` with admin rights.
 * Add a 'Manage Support Details' link to the admin blade with the route `support-page.admin.index`.
 Wrap this section with `@can('manage_support_page')`, `@endcan`.
-* Register the form `SupportDetailForm::class` in the [GOVUK Config](docs/configuration.md).
+* Register the form `SupportDetailForm::class` in the [GOVUK Config](https://github.com/AnthonyEdmonds/govuk-laravel/blob/main/docs/configuration.md).
 * Update permissions and run database migrations.

+## Configuration

+There are three configurable values in the Support-page config:

+* You can change the Support Page title by amending the `support_page_title` value.
+* You can change the enquiry route by amending the `enquiry_route` value.
-* You can exclude roles from being assignable contacts for Support Details by registering the roles in the Support-page config.
+* You can exclude roles from being assignable contacts for Support Details by registering the roles in `excluded_roles`.
 Example:

 ```php
 'excluded_roles' => ['Developer', 'Business Systems Support'],